-- 7.3.1.
-An intended recipient of donated sick leave will be notified of the potential donation by Human Resources. - 7.3.2.
-An intended recipient seeking to accept a donation must provide requested documentation and participate in Human Resources assessment of the potential taxability of the donation and whether the recipient qualifies for Sick Leave Pool, FMLA, and/or other leave options. - 7.3.3.
+- 7.3.3.
 Upon confirmation of donation, a recipient employee must submit a Sick Leave Donation to an Individual-Recipient Form to affect a sick leave transfer. - 7.3.4.
 Use of donated sick leave must be consistent with provisions of sick leave use contained in this policy. - 7.3.5.
 Employees receiving donated sick leave may not receive service credit in the Employees Retirement System of Texas (ERS) or the Teacher Retirement System of Texas (TRS) for any donated sick leave that is unused on the last day of employment.